AitzolEzeizaUPVEHU/myrio_library/README.md

 to create a collection of packages for running Python programs in different environments (multiple myRIOs, for example).

-The current version only works locally, inside the myRIO, that runs NI Linux RT.
+The packages myRIO_base and myRIO_API are designed to work locally, inside the myRIO. myRIO runs a reduced version of Linux named NI Linux RT.

 https://www.ni.com/en/shop/linux/under-the-hood-of-ni-linux-real-time.html

-The main idea is to be able to install this library from myRIO and to run basic functions easily.
+The main idea is to be able to install the base library inside myRIO and to run basic functions easily.

-If you want to use this library, you will need an updated NI Linux RT image, SSH enabled (it is easy to set in NI MAX, the configuration tool), and Internet enabled on your myRIO (check the myRIO documentation for that).
+If you want to use the base library, you will need an updated NI Linux RT image, SSH enabled (it is easy to set in NI MAX, the configuration tool), and Internet enabled on your myRIO (check the myRIO documentation for that).